Nodefusion/NodefusionPortal.UserManual/README/Organizations/Shop.md

-Displays a list of created shop items.
+Displays a grid of created shop items.

 Grid consists of Name, Estimated Start Date and Estimated Close Date columns.